 We felt extremely overwhelmed, but the crew and passengers made it extremely easy on us!
 When I apologized for the teenage couple, the guy said: “No, no, it’s ok, we’re all going to Hawaii, we can’t complain.”
 Grandparents on the row behind me gave me their seats most of the trip, and the grandma even took Jenna for 15 minutes that felt like 15 good hours *angel face*.
 Many passengers complemented Jenna and us at the end of the trip, a few of them we even met a day later in Honolulu, and they played with Jenna!
 With these mistakes and help; here are the ratings for the trip:

 Parents rating: 7/10

 Our return trip was by far much easier with 10/10 ratings from all views!
 Here is how we fixed our mistakes:

 - All toys into checked-in baggage except one toy in the carry-on bags.
-It was the most entertaining toy but she did not even bother.
-She prefered flipping through the plane’s magazines.
+It was the most entertaining toy, but she did not even bother.
+She preferred flipping through the plane’s magazines.

 Bonus: Breastfeeding is a lifesaver!

 I will write another post for our 14+ trip with 3.5 hours layover then almost 3 hours trip.